PaulBerger56/Softdev2-Solo-Project/README.md

     - If you are not prompted to create a virtual environment, you can do it manually.
     - In the bottom right of the VSCode screen, you will see an area that says "Python", click on the text just to the right of that.<br><br> ![Screenshot of VSCode](readme_images/VSCode.PNG)  <br> <br>
     - This will bring up options at the top of the screen.
 Click on "Create Virtual Environment"<br><br> ![Create Virtual Environment](readme_images/ve.PNG)<br><br>
+    - Click on Venv -> Delete and Recreate -> Pick your Python Version -> leave requirements.txt unchecked if the option pops up.
 2. If you try to run the code, you will get an error that pandas is not installed. <br><br> ![No module Pandas](readme_images/Pandas.PNG)<br><br>
     - To rectify this, we need to install pandas from the command line.
     - In the open terminal type "pip install pandas" and press enter.
     - Try running the code again.
 If no errors pop up, you have all of the dependencies installed.
 If you get a message about another missing dependency, do the same thing as the previous step, but replace pandas with the name of the missing dependency.

+###